rust-lang/book/nostarch/chapter04.md

 If you’ve heard the terms *shallow copy* and *deep copy* while working with other languages, the concept of copying the pointer, length, and capacity without copying the data probably sounds like making a shallow copy.
-But because Rust also invalidates the first variable, instead of being called a shallow copy, it’s known as a *move*.
+But because Rust also invalidates the first variable, instead ofcalling it a shallow copy, it’s known as a *move*.
 In this example, we would say that `s1` was *moved* into `s2`.
 So what actually happens is shown in Figure 4-4.